Two major Russian banks say hit by cyber attacks

-MOSCOW Two of Russia's largest banks, Sberbank (SBER.MM) and Alfa Bank, say they have been hit by cyber attacks in recent days.
+MOSCOW (Reuters) - Two of Russia's largest banks, Sberbank (SBER.MM) and Alfa Bank, say they have been hit by cyber attacks in recent days.

 Cybersecurity firm Kaspersky Lab said the distributed denial of service (DDoS) attacks represented the first major wave of such attacks on Russian banks this year and that at least five of the country's largest banks had been targeted.